 This Article offers an innovative mechanism that remediates the shortcomings of extant partial takings doctrines.
 It proposes that the government give owners whose property is partially taken the power to force the government to purchase the remainder of the lot at fair market value.
 Exercise of this power by the private owner would lead to the reunification of the land in its pretaking form while transferring title to the entire parcel to a new single owner—namely the government.

 Implementation of our proposal would yield important benefits, including allowing for the preservation of current parcel configuration, lowering the cost of the adjudication process as a whole, and reducing the ability of the government to behave strategically.
 Additionally, our proposal would create opportunities for more efficient planning and land use by the government as the government would be free to reparcel, develop, and resell the parcels sold to it.

 Partial Takings, Incomplete Takings, Asset Fragmentation, Eminent Domain, Takings, Takings Compensation, Just Compensation, Options Theory, Put Option, Assessment, Valuation

-Bell, Abraham and Parchomovsky, Gideon, "Incomplete Takings" (2017).
-Faculty Scholarship.
+Bell, Abraham and Parchomovsky, Gideon, "Partial Takings" (2017).
+Faculty Scholarship at Penn Carey Law.
 1736.